Institutional Asset Management

 Phase 04

-Entity extraction and competitive positioning assessment enabled Client B's analysts to map the competitive landscape directly from filing language — identifying how companies described their market position, competitive threats, and strategic priorities.
+Entity extraction and competitive positioning assessment enabled analysts to map the competitive landscape directly from filing language -- identifying how companies described their market position, competitive threats, and strategic priorities.
 Portfolio monitoring tracked material changes across all 47 positions simultaneously, surfacing shifts without requiring an analyst to re-read every filing every quarter.

 Entity Extraction Competitive Positioning Maps Mode

-What Client B Can Do Now That They Couldn't Before
+What the Firm Can Do Now That It Couldn't Before

-The outcomes of the SEC Document Analyzer are best understood not as efficiency gains applied to an existing process — but as analytical capabilities that did not previously exist.
+These outcomes are best understood not as efficiency gains applied to an existing process -- but as business capabilities that did not previously exist.

-• Pre-earnings intelligence prepared before announcement windows close — consistently, not when bandwidth allows
+• Pre-earnings intelligence is prepared before announcement windows close, consistently, not only when bandwidth allows

-• Due diligence timelines compressed without sacrificing analytical depth or source traceability
+• Due diligence timelines for new position evaluation compressed without sacrificing analytical depth or source traceability

-• Amendment changes surfaced automatically within minutes of filing publication
+• Amendment changes surfaced within minutes of publication -- the firm no longer discovers material language shifts after the fact

 100%

-Of outputs anchored to source citations from original filings
+Of outputs anchored to source citations -- every conclusion auditable

-• Every analytical conclusion traceable to the exact filing passage that supports it — auditable and defensible
+• Every analytical conclusion is traceable to the exact filing passage that supports it -- defensible at the investment committee level

-• Risk factor identification applied consistently across the full document — not selectively by section
+• Risk factor identification applied consistently across the full document, not selectively by section or analyst attention

-• Year-over-year comparisons generated systematically — eliminating manual cross-referencing error
+• Year-over-year comparisons generated systematically, eliminating the manual cross-referencing errors that previously created blind spots

 62%